Welcome to GAN New Zealand

 • Strengthen companies’ and organisations’ engagement in apprenticeships.

-• Share the best practices in the areas of apprenticeships, mentoring and on-the-job training
+• Shares best practices in the areas of apprenticeships, mentoring and on-the-job training

-• Encourage effective knowledge sharing programmes and partnerships from GAN’s network of committed local and global companies and organisations.
+• Encourages effective knowledge sharing programmes and partnerships from GAN’s network of committed local and global companies and organisations.

 Our focus areas: